kjappelbaum/mofdscribe/docs/source/index.rst

 ======================

-mofdscribe is a Python library for featurizing metal-organic frameworks (MOFs). nofdscribe contains 10+ featurizers that have been adapted from scientific publications (or that have been not reported so far) and are accessible using the consistent and battle-proof `matminer <https://hackingmaterials.lbl.gov/matminer/>`_ API.
+mofdscribe is a Python library for featurizing metal-organic frameworks (MOFs). mofdscribe contains 10+ featurizers that have been adapted from scientific publications (or that have been not reported so far) and are accessible using the consistent and battle-proof `matminer <https://hackingmaterials.lbl.gov/matminer/>`_ API.

 mofdscribe is open source via a MIT license.